blackmiaool/rn-less/readme.md

 ```
 #### Notice

 All the styles in a component with the same className would be combined into a single one.
-It ignore the hierarchy of the less file.
+It ignores the hierarchy of the less file.
 The hierarchy in the less file is just for you, not for rn-less.

 #### Run the gulp